-This sheet talks about anxiety in a pregnancy and while breastfeeding.
+This sheet is about having anxiety in a pregnancy or while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is anxiety?

-Most everyone can experience anxiety at some point in their life.
-It can be hard to tell the difference between what usual worry and what is excessive worry or an anxiety disorder.
+Almost everyone can experience anxiety at some point in their life.
+It can be hard to tell the difference between what is the usual pregnancy-related worry and what is excessive worry or an anxiety disorder.
 However, when anxiety interferes with everyday activities, it might be Generalized Anxiety Disorder (GAD), one type of an anxiety disorder.
 GAD occurs in about 8.5%–10.5% of pregnant persons.

 What are the symptoms of anxiety?